-Diagnostic Intervention refers to an activity carried out/service provided that is often individually designed for a specific service recipient or group of service recipients and/or their significant other(s) that is associated with assessing the presence, absence or status of a disease process or health condition.
+A diagnostic intervention refers to an activity carried out/service provided that is often individually designed for a specific service recipient or group of service recipients and/or their significant other(s).
+It is associated with assessing the presence, absence or status of a disease process or health condition.